 (ii) Atrial systole.
 As the right and left atria fill with blood, pressure in them rises so that the bicuspid valve or mitral valve and between right atrium and right ventricle i.e., tricuspid valve open and the atria contract.
-Atrial contraction (atrial diastole) forces pumping of deoxygenated blood from right atrium into the right ventricle through tricuspid valve and oxygenated blood from left atrium into left ventricle through bicuspid valve. (iii) Ventricular Systole : It involves the contraction of ventricles.
+Atrial contraction (atrial diastole) forces pumping of deoxygenated blood from right atrium into the right ventricle through tricuspid valve and oxygenated blood from left atrium into left ventricle through bicuspid valve. (iii) Ventricular Systole: It involves the contraction of ventricles.
 During contraction of ventricles, the deoxygenated blood from right ventricle flows to the lungs through pulmonary artery and the oxygenated blood from left ventricle is distributed to all the parts of the body through the largest artery, called aorta.

-The cardiae cycle can be shown the events during heartbeat is as follows :
+The events of cardiac cycle can be shown as:

-Mtg BEST SELLING BOOKS FOR CLASS 10
+MtG BEST SELLING BOOKS FOR CLASS 10